AdobeDocs/campaign-standard.es-ES/help/sending/using/about-deliverability.md

 Utilice las funciones que ofrece Adobe Campaign para monitorizar su capacidad de entrega.

 Adobe Campaign le permite comprobar el rendimiento de sus envíos a través de un conjunto de indicadores integrados en tiempo real. <!--For example, you can check the number of messages that are successfully executed, sent and delivered.
-You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->También puede crear informes totalmente personalizables y en tiempo real para obtener un mejor conocimiento de sus envíos.
+You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->También puede generar informes totalmente personalizables y en tiempo real para obtener un mejor conocimiento de sus envíos.

 Para obtener más información, consulte las siguientes secciones: